 Flying to Seattle is the best option for those who need to arrive at the city fast, even when it means that this option is by far the most expensive of all.

 You can fly from Portland to Seattle by traveling from the Portland International Airport (PDX) to the Seattle-Tacoma International Airport (SEA).

 A one-way fare coming to Seattle from Portland costs $35 to $55, depending on the airline of your choice.

-2. Bus from Portland to Seattle
+2. Bus from Portland, Oregon to Seattle, Washington

 Catch the Portland to Seattle bus if you wish for someone else to do the driving for you.
 This option is made possible by Bolt Bus, a transport company owned by Greyhound.

 The fleets of Bolt Bus are designed to give each passenger a comfortable ride.
 Enjoy having more legroom, personal power outlets, and Wifi access as you travel to Seattle from Portland.

 To catch the Bolt Bus in Portland, Oregon, head to Lloyd Center northeast of 13th Avenue.